callmecposu/BTS535-Lab3/README.md

 #### Chosen Technology: *Google Analytics*

 We need analytics tools to track user behavior, keep an eye on app performance, and learn more about event engagement.
 For this, Google Analytics will be incorporated, providing comprehensive reporting on event interactions and user behavior.
 This technology is essential to our project since it allows event planners and developers to analyze user participation and find popular features to optimize the app experience.
 Google Analytics gives us strong insights into user activity patterns, conversion tracking, and demographics, enabling us to make informed decisions to improve the performance of our application.

+### Social Features: *(By Anurag Das)*

+#### Chosen Technology: *Facebook, Instagram*

+Reasoning:

+Integrating social features can help users connect with friends and share their event experiences.
+It can also promote event discovery and reach a wider audience.

+### Community Forum: *(By Anurag Das)*

+#### Chosen Technology: *Reddit*

+Reasoning:

+A forum can provide a space for attendees to discuss topics related to the event, share experiences, and connect with others.
+It can also serve as a repository for event-related information and resources.